ClickCease

 Serious Concerns About Safety

 The fact that NHTSA is now involved in 29 separate investigations around Autopilot is cause for serious concern.
-Clearly, the message that drivers need to keep their hands on the wheel and eyes on the road—even if Autopilot is engaged—hasn’t gotten through.
+Clearly, drivers have not heeded the message to keep their hands on the wheel and eyes on the road—even when Autopilot engages.
 It has also become evident that Tesla doesn’t have sufficient safeguards to prevent drivers from misusing the Autopilot feature.

-Our auto defect attorneys have been following this issue closely and have repeatedly raised concerns about the red flags these types of incidents raise.
+Our best-rated Los Angeles auto defect attorneys have been closely following this issue and repeatedly raised concerns about the red flags these types of incidents raise.
 If you or a loved one has been injured in a Tesla Autopilot crash, you may be able to receive compensation for your injuries, damages, and losses.
-It is important that you contact an experienced auto defect lawyer to better understand your legal rights and options.
+You must contact an experienced auto defect lawyer to understand your legal rights and options better.

 Source: https://abcnews.go.com/Technology/wireStory/officials-tesla-fatal-california-crash-autopilot-77694171